Luxtoday

 Halloween celebrations in Luxembourg

 While not traditionally celebrated with the same fervor as in some countries, the holiday has steadily carved out its niche.
 Streets come alive with themed decorations, and events cater to both the young and the young at heart.
+In this article, we will explore some exciting and spooky options for celebration, as well as some local traditions and best places to get your costume for the party.

 Last time updated

 Fall is a time of wilting nature, short daylight hours, and orange foliage.
 Ghosts and magical creatures come into our lives as a symbol of the past summer, as the beginning of the second, darker half of the season.
+The tradition of celebrating Halloween is quite popular among the English-speaking community as well as among children and young people in Luxembourg.

 When and how is Halloween celebrated